WORLD-CLASS EDUCATION FOR WOMEN LEADERS

 Asian University for Women

 Located in Chittagong, Bangladesh, the Asian University for Women (AUW) is a unique institution that empowers young women from disadvantaged backgrounds across Asia and the Middle East through a world-class liberal arts education.
-We are providing full scholarship to 20 promising young women, coming mainly from Afghanistan, Bangladesh and Myanmar, to obtain a university diploma and fulfil their potential.
+We provided full scholarship to 20 young women, coming from Bangladesh , China, India, Myanmar and Sri Lanka, to obtain a university diploma and fulfil their potential.

 An all-female institution, AUW enrols talented young women from a broad spectrum of disadvantaged communities in Asia and the Middle East.
 Students range from the daughters of microfinance borrowers to labourers from tea plantations and clothing factories, or the graduates of Islamic madrasas schools, and the residents of remote mountain villages.

-Given the considerable differences in the ability of its entrants, the university provides two bridge programmes, which are called Pathways for Promiseand Access Academy.
-These deliver intensive classes in English, maths and computer literacy.
+Given the considerable differences in the ability of its entrants, the university provides two bridge programmes, which are called Pathways for Promise and Access Academy.
+These deliver intensive classes in English, maths and computer literacy to prepare students to succeed in the Undergraduate programme.

 Built on the liberal arts tradition of top American women’s colleges, the institution puts an emphasis on critical thinking, problem solving and leadership skills, equipping students for careers with the potential to shape policy, governance structures and other people’s lives, mostly in their countries of origin.